Iniquitatis/sd-webui-temporal/docs/temporal/main.md

     * 🔄 — update the preset list.
 Useful if a preset was installed manually.
     * 📂 — load the currently selected preset.
     * 💾 — save the currently selected preset.
+    * ✏️ — rename the currently selected preset.
     * 🗑️ — delete the currently selected preset.